astromcc/astromcc.github.io/README.md

-This is an experimental webspace for development of astronomy-related interactives built in html, css, js.
+This is an experimental webspace for development of astronomy-related visualizations and interactives built in html, css, js.